pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** How does the website know you are or are not allowed on a specific route?

 * **Your Answer:**
+Authorization and restrictions on the routes based on roles is ideal.

 * **Question:** Describe the difference between authentication and authorization.

 * **Your Answer:**
+Authorization is where can you go, what can you access.
+Authentication is logging in, getting a token, you are who you say you are.
 ---

 - [ ] Build a new model called `Guest`.
 The `Guest` model should have the following fields: `username`, `password`